 “You don’t marry to make yourself happy, you marry to make someone else happy.
 More than that, your marriage isn’t for yourself, you’re marrying for a family.
 Not just for the in-laws and all of that nonsense, but for your future children.
 Who do you want to help you raise them?
 Who do you want to influence them?
 Marriage isn’t for you.
 It’s not about you.
 Marriage is about the person you married.”

 If you read the comments below that post, you will realise not everyone agrees.
 I’ve come up with my own reasons why Mr Smith’s kind of marriage is not for me.

 1. I am an independent, self-sufficient woman and I don’t need anyone else to make me happy.
-Being in a loving relationship with my boyfriend brings joy to my life, but I know I could be happy on my own.
+Being in a loving relationship with my partner brings joy to my life, but I know I could be happy on my own.